alien70/vscode-arm-c-sharp-toolchain/README.md

-In this note, I'll try to do something similar but using the latest long time support version of dotnet core (3.1 LTS ver.
-3.1.201).
+In this note, I'll try to do something similar but using the latest long time support version of dotnet core, 3.1 LTS (ver.
+3.1.201 at the time of writing this post).

 ### Pi Setup